ClimateGenie/tree/README.md

 ## Conclusion

-The **Climate Genie** sets the stage not just as a user-centric tool but also as a foundational element for data-driven research, academic collaboration, and strategic partnerships, all of which are vitally important for fostering a well-informed public ready to confront climate change misinformation.
+The **Climate Genie** sets the stage not just as a user-centric tool but also as a foundational element for data-driven research, academic collaboration, and strategic partnerships, all of which are important for fostering a well-informed public that is ready to confront climate change misinformation.